 Other Films from NYIT's Computer Graphics Lab

 Given the experimental nature of the Computer Graphics Lab (it was a laboratory after all), it can be hard to draw distinctions between their projects, as they tended to overlap into one another.
-This page will aim to talk about other films made at the Lab, between small independent projects and large-scale efforts.
+This page will aim to talk about other films made at the Lab, between small independent projects and large-scale efforts, original projects and commissioned works.
 Some of these may have overlap with The Works, and some not.

-This list is organized loosely by release year if applicable; if not, then the latest known year it was worked on.
+This list is organized by release year if known/applicable; if not, then the latest known year it was worked on.

 "Tubby the Tuba" (1975)